itsjoesullivan/van/2013/08/npm-bin.md

 #Defining binaries in NPM

 I've never quite known the proper way to declare a global script within an npm module.

-I conducted a brief survey of the most starred CLI npm modules.
-It's below, followed by a brief [wrapup](#wrapup).
+The [docs](https://npmjs.org/doc/json.html#bin) aren't exactly hazy, but I conducted a little survey, below, to grok the overall practice.
+A brief [wrapup](#wrapup) follows.

 ##Express